Global-Policy-Lab/gpl-covid/README.md

 Once the manual downloads are complete, execute the following scripts to download the remaining data and process the full set of input data across the six countries.

 ##### Multi-country
-`jupyter nbconvert --to python --ExecutePreprocessor.timeout=None --ExecutePreprocessor.kernel_name=python3 --execute codes/data/multi_country/get_adm_info.ipynb`: Generates shapefiles and csvs with administrative unit names, geographies, and populations. **Note:** To run this script, you will need a U.S. Census API key, which can be obtained [here](https://api.census.gov/data/key_signup.html).
+`python codes/data/multi_country/get_adm_info.py`: Generates shapefiles and csvs with administrative unit names, geographies, and populations. **Note:** To run this script, you will need a U.S. Census API key, which can be obtained [here](https://api.census.gov/data/key_signup.html).
 You will need to save this key to `api_keys.json` in the root directory of this repo with the following format

 ```json
 {